mindsdb/mindsdb/mindsdb/integrations/handlers/twelve_labs_handler/README.md

 When executing the `CREATE MODEL` statement, the following parameters are supported in the `USING` clause of the query:
 - `engine`: The name of the ML Engine to use.
 This is a required parameter.
-- `api_key`: The Twelve Labs API key to use for authentication.
-This is a required parameter.
+- `twelve_labs_api_key`: The Twelve Labs API key to use for authentication, if the ML Engine is not provided.
 - `base_url`: The base URL of the Twelve Labs API.
 This is an optional parameter and defaults to `https://api.twelvelabs.io/v1.2`.
 - `task`: The task to perform.
 This is a required parameter and must be one of `search` or `summarization`.
 - `engine_id`: The ID of the Twelve Labs engine to use.
 This is an optional parameter and defaults to `marengo2.5`.
 However, certain tasks may require a different engine ID; for instance, the `summarization` task runs only on the Pegasus family of engines.
 More information about the different engines can be found [here](https://docs.twelvelabs.io/v1.2/docs/engine-options).